rust-lang/rfcs/text/3698-declarative-derive-macros.md

 A derive macro may also define *helper attributes*.
-These attributes are [inert](https://doc.rust-lang.org/reference/attributes.html#active-and-inert-attributes), and their only purpose is to be fed into the derive macro that defined them.
+These attributes are [inert](https://doc.rust-lang.org/reference/attributes.html#active-and-inert-attributes), and exist for the derive macro to parse and act upon.
+Note that they're visible to *all* macros, not just the one that defined them; macros should ignore any attributes not meant for them.
-That said, they can be seen by all macros.

 To define helper attributes, put an attributes key in the `macro_derive` attribute, with a comma-separated list of identifiers for helper attributes: